 Agile software is based on the idea of a flywheel

 Delivery is the yardstick that engineering organizations are measured by.
 After all, if we’re not creating and maintaining something valuable in the world, what’s the purpose of our work?

-Ward Cunningham has a wonderful way of describing the heart of agile software development.
-He compares it to the pedal of a wheel.
-Every turn of the wheel…
+Ward Cunningham compares the heart of Agile to the pedal of a bicycle.
+Every turn of the crank…

 - You deliver something of value to your customers or the business.

 - You do something that makes the next turn of the wheel smoother.

 If you follow this rule, your team creates more value over time.

 As organizations grow, they become more complex.
 Exploding complexity gums up your flywheel.
 So typically, organizations become slower over time.

 If the pedals of your bike become harder and harder to turn, you eventually will stall out.
 And unfortunately, that’s what happens in a lot of engineering organizations.

 One reading of Innovator’s Dilemna is that complexity always drives organizations to failure.
 You have to build your organizations very, very carefully.